-- 1. What does it mean to say that "commonsense morality recognizes a constraint against doing harm"?
-In other words, what is a "constraint" and why is it plausible to think that doing harm is a good candidate for such a thing? - 2.
-What is a deontological moral theory and how does it differ from a consequentialist moral theory? - 3.
+- 1. What is a "constraint" and why is it plausible to believe that there is such a prohibition on doing harm? - 2.
+What is the difference between deontological and consequentialist moral theories at the level of factors? - 3.
 Explain the argument claiming that consequentialism permits too much.
 What are the most plausible responses to this argument? - 4.
-In discussing constraints, Kagan brings in the ideas of thresholds and scope.
-What are these and what difficulties can they create when applied to a prohibition against doing harm?
+In discussing constraints, Kagan brings in the ideas of thresholds.
+What are these and what difficulties can they create when applied to a constraint against doing harm?